databasedIISc/Network-and-Optimizers/README.md

 # Network and Optimizers

-This repository contains implementations and experiments related to neural networks and various optimization techniques.
-The aim is to study the performance of different optimizers and their effect on neural network training.
+This repository offers implementations of Dense Neural Networks built solely with Numpy, along with popular optimization algorithms such as SGD, RMSProp, and Adam.
+The objective is to explore and analyze the performance differences between these optimizers, evaluating their impact on training efficiency and accuracy in neural network models.

 ## Project Structure